c3po c3po Droid Prop Wearable Costume Replica, by TK409 - c3poBuilders.com

 Article review:

 Our opinions differ on the results.
-When you read the article, scroll about 2/3 of the way down and see Jez's "Comparisons of the Two Approaches" section.
+When you read Jez's article, scroll about 2/3 of the way down and see Jez's "Comparisons of the Two Approaches" section.
 He prefers a less reflective, but consistent finish of the left helmet.
 I prefer the more reflective, imperfect finish of the right helmet.
 My opinion is that people aren't going to be examining your finish from 2 inches away.
 I'd much rather have the majority of the finish have crisp reflections even if there were a few small rough spots. rather than the all over, hazy finish.

 Recommendation Update